OpenRefine/openrefine.org/download.md

 ### Google Refine 2.5

-Stable version released on Dec, 2011
+Earlier Stable version (with known bugs that were fixed in 2.6) released on Dec, 2011

 + **[Windows kit](https://github.com/OpenRefine/OpenRefine/releases/download/2.5/google-refine-2.5-r2407.zip)**,
 Download, unzip, and double-click on _google-refine.exe_.
 If you're